Ludwig Bertele

 Ludwig Jakob Bertele (25 December 1900 – 16 November 1985) was a German optics constructor.
 His developments received universal recognition and serve as a basis for considerable part of the optical designs used today.

 Biography

 Ludwig Jakob Bertele was born 25 December 1900 in Munich, to an architect's family.

 At Ernemann

 In 1916, Bertele was employed as the assistant of an optics designer at Rodenstock in Munich.
-In 1919, he moved to Dresden to work at Ernemann Company (Krupp-Ernemann Kinoapparate AG) under the supervision of August Klughardt, as a designer of optics.
+In 1919, he moved to Dresden to work for Heinrich Ernemann at Ernemann Company (Krupp-Ernemann Kinoapparate AG) under the supervision of August Klughardt, as a designer of optics.
 In the same year, Bertele would begin the development of the Ernostar design.
 Its basis was the optical scheme of the Ultrastigmat cinema lens, a modified Cooke triplet, which had been developed by Charles C. Minor in 1916 and produced by Gundlach Company.
 The main purpose of Bertele's developmental work was to increase the light-gathering power of a lens as well as diminishing optical aberration.